MakeMHz/xbox-hd-plus/manual/Installation Manual (Xbox Revision 1.6).md

 The thermal compound on the GPU can be cleaned off with a basic solvent such as Arctic Silver Arcticlean Thermal Cooling Material Remover or with WD-40.
 When re-applying the heatsink, make sure to add **ample** PC thermal paste. *(in this case, more is better as a bit too much should not effect thermals and is ultimately safer as the GPU does not have an embedded thermal sensor for overheating protection).*

 Next up is removing the heatsink mount.
 The pins can be a bit tricky to pop out.
 We've found that using side cutters to wedge them out works nicely.
-(Just becareful not to cut them)
+(Just be careful not to cut them)

 ![Removing heatsink pins](images/removing_heatsink_pins.jpg)